vamsiKaredla/ToDoApp/README.md

 # ToDoApp
-#this is a simple todo application.
+-this is a simple todo application.<br/>
-$The main purpose of this Project is to get handson for the following ->Thread programming
+-The main purpose of this Project is to get handson for the following<br/>
-  ->Process Programmin
-  ->IPC
+  -Thread programming<br/>
+  -Process Programmin<br/>
+  -IPC<br/>